IBM/packer-plugin-ibmcloud/README.md

 ## Packer Template in detail
 Packer's behavior is determined by the Packer template.
 This template tells Packer not only the plugins (builders, provisioners, post-processors) to use, but also how to configure them and in what order run them.

 Historically, Packer has used a JSON template for its configuration.
 From version 1.7.0, HCL2 becomes officially the preferred template configuration format.
-You can find examples on how to use both at `/examples` folder.
+You can find examples on how to use HCL Templates at `/examples` folder.

 This is a basic Packer Template used to create a custom CentOS image on IBM Cloud - VPC